Black and white photo of a man in a double-breasted suit standing outdoors, holding a small item in his left hand, in front of an airplane.

 PDF READER REQUIRED

-Rev. Dr. Roy Talmage Brumbaugh (1890-1957) of Tacoma, Washington, was a serious player in the 1920s and 1930s in the “modernist vs. fundamentalist” national religious controversy within Protestant churches.
-Brumbaugh, a graduate of Gettysburg College (1912) and Princeton Theological Seminary (1919) was on the conservative, Fundamentalist side.
-In 1935, his mentor Rev. Dr. J. Gresham Machen, a professor of New Testament at the Seminary 1904-1929, and he created the only major schism during the 20th century within the Presbyterian Church of the United States of America.
+Rev. Dr. Roy Talmage Brumbaugh (1890-1957) of Tacoma, Washington, was one of the leading preachers nationally on the conservative side in the 1920s and 1930s in the “modernist vs. fundamentalist” religious controversy within Protestant churches.
+Brumbaugh, a graduate of Gettysburg College (1912) and Princeton Theological Seminary (1919) with an honorary Doctor of Divinity degree also from Gettysburg (1930) was an outstanding breakaway football and basketball athlete in his college years as well as a breakaway preacher and evangelist in his mid-life.
+In 1935, his mentor Rev. Dr. J. Gresham Machen, a professor of New Testament at the Princeton Seminary 1904-1929, and he created the only major schism during the 20th century within the Presbyterian Church of the United States of America.

-The PC-USA, led by moderate or liberal ministers and laymen, charged conservatives Brumbaugh with insubordination and Machen with violation of his ordination which through separate, ecclesiastical trials resulted in 1935 in the suspension of both their ministries.
+The PC-USA, led by moderate or liberal ministers and laymen, charged conservatives Brumbaugh with insubordination and Machen with violation of his ordination.
+Through separate, ecclesiastical trials these charges resulted in 1935 convictions and in the suspension of both their mainstream ministries.

-Brumbaugh died January 3, 1957, as one of the largely acknowledged leaders of the Fundamentalist faction which, which, though it has remained small, has also remained active and vibrant.
+Brumbaugh died January 3, 1957, as one of the largely acknowledged leaders of the fundamentalist faction which, though it has remained small, has also remained active and vibrant.
+The site is maintained by two of his grandsons, David C. Sinding and Norman E. “Ned” Donoghue II.

 Diary of an American Fundamentalist Minister’s 1950 ‘Round-the-World’ Trip to Visit Missionaries & Like-Minded Preachers & See the World